Job stress can be all-consuming — but it doesn't have to be. Address your triggers, keep perspective and know when to seek help.By Mayo Clinic Staff

 - Set realistic goals.
 Work with colleagues and leaders to set realistic expectations and deadlines.
 Set regular progress reviews and adjust your goals as needed.

 - Make a priority list.
 Prepare a list of tasks and rank them in order of priority.
 Throughout the day, scan your master list and work on tasks in priority order.
+Say no if you don't have time to do a task.

 - Protect your time.
 For an especially important or difficult project, block time to work on it without interruption.
 Also, break large projects into smaller steps.